SteelCompendium/data-rules-md-dse/Abilities/Talent/1st-Level Features/Iron.md

   scc:
     - mcdm.heroes.v1:feature.ability.talent.1st-level-feature:iron-5-clarity
   scdc:
-    - 1.1.1:13.2.1.1:05
+    - 1.1.1:11.2.1.1:05
   source: mcdm.heroes.v1
   target: Self or one ally
   type: feature/ability/talent/1st-level-feature
 effects:
+  - name: Effect
-  - effect: The target's stability increases by an amount equal to your Reason score, and they gain 10 temporary Stamina and 2 surges.
+    effect: The target's stability increases by an amount equal to your Reason score, and they gain 10 temporary Stamina and 2 surges.
 This stability increase lasts until the target no longer has temporary Stamina from this ability.
-    name: Effect
+  - name: Strained
-  - effect: You can't use maneuvers (save ends).
+    effect: You can't use maneuvers (save ends).
-    name: Strained
 ```